kiali/kiali/kiali_api.md

 ### <span id="w-e-info"></span> WEInfo

-> WEInfo provides static information about the workload entry associated with a workload node.
+> WEInfo provides static information about a workload entry associated with a workload node.